Skip to main content

 Discussant : Alessio Ozanne (Toulouse School of Economics)

 Prices of real and private-value assets such as artworks and houses have a strong tendency to cluster at round values.
 Why?
 We argue that, first, some investors in these markets operate on coarse valuation grids leading them to use round offers and list prices, and, second, any investor’s tendency to round is a function of both their level of informedness and whether they are buying for financial or non-financial reasons.
-We develop a simple conceptual framework formalizing these hypotheses and find empirical support for the resulting predictions in a data set of listings, counteroffers, and prices from a leading NFT marketplace.
+We develop a simple conceptual framework formalizing these hypotheses and find empirical support for the resulting predictions in data from two distinct NFT marketplaces.

 Download paper